 Notification Preferences on Ancestry

-I might be odd, but I don't particularly appreciate receiving tons of emails in my inbox from different websites that I actively use.
+I might be odd, but I don't particularly appreciate receiving tons of emails from different websites I actively use in my inbox.
 Ancestry allows me to customize the communications the platform sends to my inbox.
 Be sure to adjust yours to fit your research needs.
 You can opt to receive emails or on-platform notices for each of the following categories.

-• Family Tree Hints - You can choose which specific trees you want Ancestry to inform you of new hints.
+Family Tree Hints - You can choose which trees you want Ancestry to inform you of new hints.

-• Family Tree Collaboration - Do you want an email each time other users update their family trees with photos, stories, or records?
+Family Tree Collaboration - Would you like an email each time other users update their family trees with photos, stories, or records?

-• Education - how do you want to learn about new record collections, tools, or being a better genealogist?
+Education - How do you want to learn about new record collections, tools, or how to be a better genealogist?

 Adjust Your Ancestry Family Tree Settings on